ibm-cloud-docs/cloud-activity-tracker/how-to/provision.md

 # Provisioning the Activity Tracker service
 {: #provision}

-You can provision the {{site.data.keyword.cloudaccesstraillong}} service from {{site.data.keyword.Bluemix}} UI, or from the command line.
+You can provision the {{site.data.keyword.cloudaccesstraillong}} service from the {{site.data.keyword.Bluemix}} UI, or from the command line.
 {:shortdesc}